+15.6.
+Data Privacy

-- 14.6 Data Privacy - 14.6.1 The IIHF may collect, store, process or disclose personal information relating to Players and other Persons where necessary and appropriate to conduct their Anti-Doping Activities under the WADA Code, the International Standards (including specifically the International Standard for the Protection of Privacy and Personal Information), this Anti-Doping Code, the IIHF Disciplinary Code, and in compliance with applicable law. - 14.6.2 Without limiting the foregoing, the IIHF shall: - a) Only process personal information in accordance with a valid legal ground; - b) Notify any Participant or Person subject to this Anti-Doping Code, in a manner and form that complies with applicable laws and the International Standard for the Protection of Privacy and Personal Information, that their personal information may be processed by the c) Ensure that any third-party agents (including any Delegated Third Party) with whom the IIHF shares the personal information of any Participant or Person is subject to appropriate technical and contractual controls to protect the confidentiality and privacy of such information.
+- 15.6.1 The IIHF may collect, store, process or disclose personal information relating to Players and other Persons where necessary and appropriate to conduct their Anti-Doping Activities under the WADA Code, the International Standards (including specifically the International Standard for the Protection of Privacy and Personal Information), these Anti-Doping Regulations and in compliance with applicable law. - 15.6.2 Without limiting the foregoing, the IIHF shall: - a) Only process personal information in accordance with a valid legal ground; - b) Notify any Participant or Person subject to these Anti-Doping Regulations, in a manner and form that complies with applicable laws and the International Standard for the Protection of Privacy and Personal Information, that their personal information may be processed by the IIHF and other Persons for the purpose of the implementation of these Antic) Ensure that any third-party agents (including any Delegated Third Party) with whom the IIHF shares the personal information of any Participant or Person is subject to appropriate technical and contractual controls to protect the confidentiality and privacy of such information.